WalkervilleElementary/lise-labs/lab2notes.md

 We initially used 10kΩ.
 This resulted in a signal that attenuates at higher frequencies, probably due to the reduction in responsiveness.
 Attenuation was still noticeable at 1kΩ.
 At 330Ω, we were able to get an acceptable output.
 No railing was observed with 15V OpAmp power.

 For our final robot circuit, we may consider reducing the resistant further because of the reduction in OpAmp power from 15V to 9V.

+The QSD124 has a very small field of view.
+Pointing even slightly away from the light source has a very large effect on the QSD124.

 **2, 3.
 DC Block, Amplifier**